 I then ask, how much effort went into the piece, and this often gives me an indication about whether or not it is simply a tag or throw up, or something else, etc.

-I also look at where the piece is located, in particular what type of surface is the work located on?
-Is I placed on a door, a mail box, a light pole, and where on that object?
+I also look at where the piece is located (also known a spot theory), in particular what type of surface is the work located on?
+Is it placed on a door, a mail box, a light pole, and where on that object?
 It is at eye level, or at foot level, or high up forcing the observer to ask the all too familiar question how did they manage to place the piece in that location without risking injury or death?
 The piece of graffiti or street art may be found on a street with a lot of pedestrian or vehicular traffic, or it may be in a back alley.
 Each of which sets up a dynamic of possibilities presented to the writer or artist.

 If the piece is a tag or bubble letter design, I look at the size and try to determine what type of element or tool (i.e., marker, aerosol spray paint, paint brush, or even etching solution) the writers used to make their mark on the surface.
 I look for something called hand style; this embodies where the tag starts, where it ends, are there drippings, and were these drippings intentional?
 Are they simply lines or are there dots too?
 If so how many?
 How fat or narrow are the lines, dots, and does the writing try to emulate any know type styles.
 How many tags or stickers, posters, or stencils (in the case of street art) are there in the neighborhood?
 Is it a basic color scheme, or is it the same tag or sticker with different colors.
 I look for various recognizable symbols and patterns like crowns and dots and where they are located in the overall design.